1. Keep Calm

-Electric Shocks Panicking won’t help anyone, neither will screaming.
-As soon you become aware of the situation, take a deep breath and go on to deal with the situation.
+Panicking won’t help anyone, neither will screaming.
+As soon you become aware of the situation, take a deep breath and deal with the situation.

-If the Electric Shocks victim is in contact with live apparatus the electric power source must be isolated before attempting to attend the victim.
+If the electric shock victim is in contact with the live apparatus, the electric power source must be isolated before attempting to attend to the victim.
 Secure the site of the accident to prevent injury to other people.

 The victim is to be assessed and rendered the necessary first aid treatment.
 Where required, apply basic life support:

 If no pulse is detected, continue CPR till medical personnel arrives.

 4. Check for Other Injuries